wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Add support for counters (CQL requires counters to be in separate tables, annoying...)
 - Security / permission checking is not implemented at all now.
 - Add support for filters (even if everything has to happen on the client for now).
+  - We may also need to modify the KijiColumnFilter interface to have a method like:
+    `filterCell(qualifier, family, timestamp, value)`.
 - We need a C* version of `KijiTableAnnotator`.
 - `CassandraKijiTableReader` has a few missing functions that should be easy to add (e.g., `bulkGet`).